-Sites including Facebook, Instagram, LinkedIn, Pinterest, TikTok and Twitter, can serve as teaching and learning tools, where videos and other materials are made accessible to students and other teachers in a user-friendly way.
+Sites to include Facebook, Instagram, Pinterest and Twitter, can serve as a teaching and learning tool where videos and other materials are made accessible to students and other teachers in a user friendly way.
 Social media can be a useful campaigning tool where, for example, hashtags, groups or pages allow key messages to reach a wide audience.